Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Simulation study

 All the trajectories associated with the results presented here were simulated with the same pair $(\alpha,\beta)$.
-The same study was carried out with different values of these parameters and the results are available in Section~\ref{supp-sec:scenariosa} of the Supplementary materials.
+The same study was carried out with different values of these parameters and an alternative gamma distribution.
+The results are similar to those of the main scenarios.
+These are available in Section~\ref{supp-sec:scenariosa} of the Supplementary materials.
+It shows that our approach performs as well in a wide range of settings.